Bureau of Internet Accessibility (BoIA) Review: Features, Pricing & More

 - Offers accessibility support and training

-Bureau of Internet Accessibility (BoIA) is a full-service brand that provides manual testing and solutions.
-Its expertise in the industry also ensures that you get 100% compliance with WCAG guidelines.
+The BoIA is a full-service brand that provides manual testing and solutions.
+Its expertise in the industry ensures that you achieve 100% compliance with WCAG guidelines.

 However, keep in mind that manual remediation is time-consuming.
 It can also get a bit pricey, depending on your needs.

-While you take your time to decide and choose a company to avail accessibility solutions, start by conducting the audit of your website at Accessibility Checker
+While you take your time to decide, start by conducting an audit of your website on Accessibility Checker

 Want to find more insightful reviews?
 Read more below!